-$$LH = Pr(R_i^C \ge 80 | R_i^P < 20).$$ (5)
+$$LH = Pr(R_i^C \ge 80 | R_i^P < 20).
+(5)$$

 We thus produce matrices of transition probabilities across quintiles of the skill distribution.
-We do this for the parent's internalising, externalising and cognitive skills during childhood to document how mobility may differ at different points of the skill distribution.
+We do this for the internalizing, externalizing and cognitive skills of parents during childhood to document how mobility may differ at different points of the skill distribution.11

 To facilitate comparison across the several matrices, we propose a summary measure to compare the different transition matrices and order them in terms of mobility.
 Our measure is based on the difference between the largest and the second largest eigenvalues in the transition matrix.
-This difference is usually referred to as the 'spectral gap.'
+This difference is usually referred to as the 'spectral gap', and is bounded between 0 and 2 as the eigenvalues of a Markov chain's transition matrix lie within the interval between -1 and 1 (inclusive).
+(This can be seen, for instance, using Gergorin's Circle Theorem.)
 We thus call this measure the 'spectral gap mobility index'.
 This measure is useful to understand how far the intergenerational transition matrices are from an identity matrix, which corresponds to a table with no mobility across quintiles: all its eigenvalues are equal to one and the spectral gap is zero.
-The discrepancy between one and the second largest could be seen as a departure from zero mobility, where higher numbers of the 'spectral gap mobility index' corresponds to higher mobility.9 the dissemination of the questionnaire.
-The strike led to administer only 2 cognitive tests (spelling test and vocabulary test) - out of 4 tests proposed - only to a small subset of the cohort members.
+The discrepancy between one and the second largest could be seen as a departure from zero mobility, where higher numbers of the 'spectral gap mobility index' corresponds to higher mobility.12